FREQUENTLY ASKED QUESTIONS ABOUT WOOD CABINETS

 Which wood is budget-friendly

-Oak, Cherry, and Maple tend to be the more friendly price point option as they are readily available.
-Pricing with these is also determined by market demand depending on current trends in cabinet finishes.
+Oak, Cherry, and Maple tend to be the more affordable options because they are readily available.
+Pricing for these is also determined by market demand, depending on current trends in cabinet finishes.

 Informed decision